 FREQUENTLY ASKED QUESTIONS ABOUT PRESENTING YOUR RESEARCH AT OUR CONFERENCES:

 4. What if my institution will not cover conference costs unless I am a confirmed presenter?

 The Center for Scholastic Inquiry is not a presentation company; the value we offer is meaningful professional development and continuing education.
 That said, however, sharing scholarly work and research findings certainly increases expertise and authority and augments mastery of the body of knowledge.
 Therefore, to accommodate situations where confirmation is necessary, the Center for Scholastic Inquiry offers an advance review of abstracts/proposals submitted for conference presentation.
 If you require an advance review to secure approval for conference registration, please email your abstract/proposal to firstname.lastname@example.org with the subject line advance review.
 The review committee will evaluate your submission, and you will receive notification of their informal decision within three business days.

 5. Why do I need to pay to present with CSI?

 No one pays to present with CSI.
 The Center for Scholastic Inquiry hosts research conferences which provide continuing education and meaningful professional development to our attendees.
 There is, of course, a fee for conference registration.
-As part of that registration fee, among many other benefits, CSI makes a 30-minute time slot available for you to present one paper/presentation in a conference breakout session.
+As part of that registration fee, among many other benefits, CSI makes a time slot available for you to present one paper/presentation in a conference breakout session.
 For a full list of what a conference registration fee includes, please click here.

 6. Why do I have to pay before I know if my paper is accepted for presentation?